Free Online Tool

 How it works

-How this open port checker tests your connection
+How this open port checker tests TCP and UDP

-The test runs from an external network, so it shows whether a service is reachable from the public internet rather than only from your local machine.
+The test runs from an external network, so it shows whether a TCP or UDP service is reachable from the public internet rather than only from your local machine.

 01